reymond-group/smilesDrawer/docs/advanced/README.md

 });
 ```

+The `SmilesDrawer.parseReaction()` function takes two or three arguments:

+- `smiles`          - The reaction SMILES string to parse.
+- `successCallback` - Called on the result of parsing, if successful.
+- `errorCallback`   - Optional.
+Called on the exception in case of failure.

 The `ReactionDrawer` constructor takes two optional arguments (note the order):

 -  `reactionOptions` - Reaction options (defaults to `{}`).